Description

 Scoggins Valley-Mount Richmond [COA ID: 063]

-Area is located in the foothills of the Coast Range Mountains and includes the Upper Tualatin-Scoggins Watershed, portions of the North Yamhill River and headwater tributaries, Mount Richmond, and the Oak Ridge / Moore’s Valley area.
+The Scoggins Valley – Mount Richmond COA (41 mi2) is located in the foothills of the Coast Range, extending from Henry Hagg Lake south to Moore’s Valley.
+The area includes the Upper Tualatin-Scoggins Watershed, portions of the North Yamhill River and headwater tributaries, Mount Richmond, and the Oak Ridge / Moore’s Valley area.
+This COA …

 Siletz Bay [COA ID: 021]